Tylerdevries/Film-Crew-todolist/README.md

 Here the user can logout using the link in the top right corner of the app.
 This link will redirect the user back to the login page.

-The header at the top of the page is styled to welcome the user by their username and tell them how many incomplete tasks they remaining in their todo list.
+The header at the top of the page is styled to welcome the user by their role in the production and tell them how many incomplete tasks they remaining in their todo list.

-The search bar is below this and uses the django search feature to search the users the todo list.
+The search bar is below this and uses the django search feature to search the users todo list.
 The view interprets strings typing into the search and searches for tasks contains these strings within their name.

 To the right of the search bar is a plus button which when pressed will redirect the user to an empty form where the user can create a new task.